gauravkj/ha-russound-rio-custom/README.md

 - Favorites and automation oriented services
 - Expanded Russound source side support

+- ## HACS

+This repository can be added to HACS as a custom repository.

+Category: Integration

 ## Credits
 - Russound
 - `aiorussound` maintainers and contributors